mercwar/Quasar/README.md

 ## Overview

-The **Quasar Stargate** is the visual navigation console of **AVIS‑DATALAKE (AVIS‑DL)**.
+The Quasar Stargate is the visual navigation console for AVIS‑DATALAKE (AVIS‑DL).
 Each active gate represents a dynamic target payload node.
-When you engage a gate, its `.cyborg` manifest or `.quasar` star-map stream is decoded, opening an interactive manifest modal to route payload records directly through GitHub.
+Engaging a gate decodes its  manifest or  star-map stream, opening an interactive modal to route payload records directly through GitHub.
+Mathematically validated for recursive potential, Quasar has the proven capability to operate as a fully staged, multiplayer interactive environment.
+By linking to functional Artifact files from other players, you can build a JavaScript web application hosted entirely via GitHub Pages.
+Deploying Your Own Stargate
+While you can continue using the default AVIS-DL ecosystem, you can also clone the repository to host Quasar on your own PHP/CGI server or GitHub Pages.
+The repository contains a fully functional  and JavaScript file ready for deployment.
+To set up your personal NEXUS Gateway:

+1. Clone the repository to your own GitHub account.
+2. Update the Nexus configurations by replacing the default  repository path with your own DataLake details.
+3. Uplink your JSON application to AVIS-DATALAKE to point end-users toward your cloned repository using the following URL structure:

+Once configured, you can use the NEXUS Gateway to navigate.
+Note that to manage your own standalone DataLake records, you will need to save them to your own private host or server-side application.
+To create your own Stargate, it is only necessary to...
+To help you finish the final thought, could you clarify what the absolute minimum requirement is to create a Stargate (e.g., fork the repo, configure a single JSON file, or have a GitHub account)?

 👉 *Uplink:* [AVIS-DATALAKE - Stargate interface](https://cron.iblogger.org/AVIS-DATALAKE)
 👉 *Uplink:* [NEXUS - Stargate interface](https://cron.iblogger.org/NEXUS)